yamilburgos/JS_SaturnSite/README.md

 - Make another planet page!
 (You *should* be able to reuse a lot of the HTML from the Saturn page and just change the content.)
 - Don't like the design?
 Switch up the [colors](http://www.vanschneider.com/colors/) and [fonts](https://fonts.google.com/).
 - Our logo right now is super boring 😕 Try creating a new one **without using any images or image editors**.
 Here's a hint: What happens if you set `border-radius: 100%` on a `div` with a height, width, and background color?
 Add your logo to both the header and the footer.
-- If you're super proud of your work & want to show it off, try uploading it to [BitBalloon](https://www.bitballoon.com/)!
+- If you're super proud of your work & want to show it off, try uploading it to GitHub Pages!